 - 1998 recipient of the Macon B. Allen Black Bar Association Recognition Award

-- Selected by The Best Lawyers in America© (a trademark of Woodward/White, Inc.) as 2013 Woodbridge “Lawyer of the Year” in the Criminal Defense: Non-White-Collar practice area
+- Selected for inclusion in the list of Best Lawyers as 2013 Woodbridge “Lawyer of the Year” in the Criminal Defense: Non-White-Collar practice area

-- Listed in The Best Lawyers in America© (a trademark of Woodward/White, Inc.) in the Corporate Governance and Compliance Law, Criminal Defense: Non-White-Collar, and Criminal Defense: White-Collar practice areas (1989 – present)
+- Selected for inclusion in the list of Best Lawyers in the Corporate Governance and Compliance Law, Criminal Defense: Non-White-Collar, and Criminal Defense: White-Collar practice areas (1989 – 2024)

-- Listed in New Jersey Super Lawyers (a Thompson Reuters business) in Criminal Defense: White Collar practice area (2007 – present)
+- Selected for inclusion in the list of New Jersey Super Lawyers in Criminal Defense: White Collar practice area (2007 – present)

-- Martindale-Hubbell Peer Review Rated AV® Preeminent (a trademark of Internet Brands, Inc.) (1983 – present)
+- Selected for inclusion in the list of Martindale-Hubbell Peer Review Rated AV® Preeminent lawyers (1983 – present)

 News & Insights